Occala/netcode.notes/FoxNet/README.md

 Preface: This is basically custom networking in VRC.
 I was hesitant to call it custom networking at first, it seems like an odd claim.
 With that said, I only use udon's networking to send raw bytes over an event.
 I also use their PlayerIds and representations of players, because it'd be very indirect to abstract those and serve no purpose.
 This is kind of a toy network framework thing.
 I realized at some point that I was understanding the reasons behind network library design and felt like I could just try it myself.
 A network manager is not actually that hard, nor is network spawning, I think the structural decisions are the harder parts

+A decent advantage is data reduction, relative to the large overhead/header in udon (this is very large for events, per object it's probably moderate).
+I only have to pay VRC's overhead once per bundle that goes out

 To network spawn an entity, you just hold a shared idea of what prefabs can be spawned.
 Spawn one locally, give it a unique identifier and inform everyone.
 Now everyone has an object they can refer to as the same instance